torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 The sender SHOULD break up its change history into multiple `changes` messages instead of sending them in one big message.
 (It SHOULD honor the optional `batch` parameter in the `subChanges` request it received from the peer.)
 It SHOULD use flow control by limiting the number of `changes` messages that it's sent but not received replies to yet.

+A peer in conflict-free mode SHOULD reject a received `changes` message by returning a BLIP/409 error.
+This informs the sender that it should use `proposeChanges` instead.

 Response:

 `maxHistory`: Max length of revision history to send _(optional)_